lccc-project/lccc/docs/lcrust/formats/rlib.md

 * 21: A synthetically generated `function` definition
 * 22: A synthetically generated `static` definition
 * 23: A type alias that designates an `impl Trait` type.
+* 24: A wildcard import `use path::*;` (one per module).
+* 25: A `function` declaration that expands to a compiler intrinsic
+* 26: A `function` declaration that expands to a platform intrinsic

+Only items visible from the root are present in the `Contents` list

+The `name` is the name that this item is exported as.
+In the case of a wildcard import, this is the module that includes the `use`.
+Otherwise, it's the fully qualified path, excluding the crate root, of the item.
+If nested manifests are used, the prefix given to the current manifest is assumed, and the `name` is the path to the item within the manifest.

+Inherent impls for primitive types use the path given by name mangling according to the lcrust ABI.
+The lang item table contains a reference to the same xref id.

+`xrefid` is the cross-reference table entry the item refers to.

+`flags` are flags for the export.
+No flags are currently defined and this field must be set to `0`.

+`stability` is stability information for the export name.

+## Cross Reference Table

+The cross-reference table contains item definitions.
+It is indexed by several poritions of the rlib and containing formats using cross-reference ids.